BastiTee/d3-workbench/README.md

 ### Prerequisites

-d3-workbench is a node.js framework and uses npm, so make sure you have both installed and `npm` available on the command-line.
+d3-workbench is a [node.js](https://nodejs.org/en/) framework and uses [npm](https://www.npmjs.com/), so make sure you have both installed and `npm` available on the command-line.

 ### Installation

-Installation can be done as Admin via npm:
+Global installation as admin-user is recommended.
+This can be done via npm:

 ```
-npm install -g d3-workbench
+sudo -H npm install -g d3-workbench
 ```

 Now you can run: